ajh17/Scripts/README.md

 ### Descriptions

 1. LockScreen.app: Switches to the user account switcher and password locks the account.
 2. OpenApps.app: Opens most used apps.
 Customizable by editing the main.scpt.
 3. QuitAllApps.app: Quits all of the above apps opened by OpenApps.app.
 4. MacVim.app: Opens MacVim.
 No need to symlink MacVim to the /Applications directory.
 5. Playground.app: Opens a Swift Playground file.
 Set the path to the playground file in main.scpt
 6. EmptyTrash.app: Empty the trash.
 Caution: Currently shows no alert dialog.
 7. Incognito.app: Open Chrome in birthday shopping mode.
 If it's already open, switches to it.
+8. SwitchGraphics.app: Toggle between "Automatic graphics switching" setting in System Preferences.

 ## FAQ